-Proactive planning should also include consideration of the other protections that could apply to protect documents from disclosure if privilege does not.
+Proactive planning should also include consideration of the other protections that could apply to protect documents from disclosure when privilege may not.
 For example, professional duties of confidentiality, secrecy laws and other obligations, blocking statutes, and even data protection laws.
-Data protection laws, such as the EU's General Data Protection Regulation,81 prevent the disclosure of personal data without a valid legal basis and concomitant protections of that data during and after transfer.
-These laws and protections may provide supplementary grounds for refusing to transfer privileged or other protected information and avoiding waiver.
+Data protection laws, such as the EU's General Data Protection Regulation,82 prevent the disclosure of personal data without a valid legal basis and concomitant protections of that data during and after transfer.
+Although not intended as laws to protect legal privileges, data protection laws and related privacy safeguards typically contain strict confidentiality obligations and disclosure restrictions that may, when applicable, provide supplementary grounds for refusing to disclose privileged or other protected information that contains personal data.